-#4 Updated by Teemu Murtola almost 5 years ago
+#4 Updated by Teemu Murtola about 5 years ago

 Newline between every option would waste a lot of screen estate, which makes it difficult to read in other ways.
 How about adding some extra whitespace between the options, and/or trying to align them to some columns if they fit?
 In man pages, we could consider reintroducing different fonts for the different elements in the synopsis (that is much easier for 5.1, now that it is not necessary to do everything as raw nroff)...

-#6 Updated by Justin Lemkul almost 5 years ago
+#6 Updated by Justin Lemkul about 5 years ago

 I'll add a few thoughts of my own and things that people in my group have complained to me about :)

 1. I find the synopsis is not helpful.
 Without context, what good is a block of options and file extensions?